Planning for your trip checklist

-- Do you need a companion or helper to [travel with you]?
+- Do you need a companion or helper to travel with you?

 - Have you told your travel company and accommodation about your needs?
 This may include your travel agent, airlines, ferry company or tour operator.

 - Have you found suitable travel insurance and packed your travel insurance policy?

-- If you are going somewhere hot, have you packed sun cream with a sun protection factor (SPF) of at least 30, a wide-brimmed hat and suitable clothes to cover up in the sun?
+- Have you packed suncream with a sun protection factor (SPF) of at least 30, a wide-brimmed hat, and suitable clothes and glasses to cover up in the sun

 - If you are carrying enough medicines to last 3 months or more, do you need a personal medicines licence?